-A reviewer suggests that this algorithm might not be a good strategy, referring to Pater's (2008) proof that there are languages (even without variation and without hidden representations) that can be generated by a total ranking in OT but cannot be learned by the Gradual Learning Algorithm (GLA).
+A reviewer suggests that this algorithm might not be so good, referring to Pater's (2008) proof that there are languages (even without variation and without hidden representations) that can be generated by a total ranking in OT but cannot be learned by the Gradual Learning Algorithm (GLA).
 Our general answer to this is that the ultimate correct learning algorithm for modelling language will be an algorithm that makes the same 'mistakes' as human learners do.
 For OT, this means that an algorithm is good if it predicts the same gaps in the factorial typology as real languages have (Boersma 2003b).
 Unfortunately, our specific case is less interesting: there is always exactly one constraint that goes up and one constraint that goes down, and there are no dependencies between different auditory inputs; this is a situation that is trivially handled by formula (15.39) in Boersma (1998: 344).
-If one is worried that cases with multiple auditory continua do suffer from misconvergences with the GLA for OT, one may try instead to use the GLA for noisy HG (Boersma & Escudero 2008, based on the HG learning algorithm of Soderstrom et al. 2006), which does have a convergence proof for cases without variation (Boersma & Pater 2008), or one may use the stochastic gradient ascent algorithm for Maximum Entropy grammars (Jäger, to appear), which has a convergence proof even for cases with variation (Fischer 2005); these algorithms work correctly for our case (§7.6).
-In order to underline the restricted relevance of algorithm convergence, we would like to point out that no known OT, HG or Maximum Entropy learning algorithm is guaranteed to converge correctly for the arguably more realistic cases with hidden representations (Tesar & Smolensky 2000, Boersma 2003b, Apoussidou 2007, Boersma & Pater 2008).
-Finally, the whole point of the present paper is that non-optimally dispersed inventories are not completely learnable; the total perception-production learning procedure therefore must fail, as it does both in our constraint-based simulations and in Wedel's exemplar-based simulations.
+If one is worried that cases with multiple auditory continua do suffer from misconvergences with the GLA for OT, one may try instead to use the GLA for noisy HG (Boersma & Escudero to appear, based on the HG learning algorithm by Soderstrom, Mathis & Smolensky 2006), which does have a convergence proof for cases without variation (Boersma & Pater 2008), or one may use the stochastic gradient ascent algorithm for value [26.6 Erb] will be reranked slightly in the direction of the arrows.
+This process is called lexicon-driven perceptual learning (Boersma 1997, Escudero & Boersma 2004).

 There is one technical correction that has to be made.
-The above description of the learning algorithm involves changing the ranking of only one cue constraint, as if constraints did not influence their neighbours.
+The above description of the learning algorithm involves changing the ranking of only one cue constraint, as if constraints do not influence their neighbours.
 A more realistic view of the auditory continuum has to take into account the fact that the properties of the basilar membrane in the inner ear are such that when a hair cell at a certain frequency is excited, several hair cells within a frequency distance of about 1 Erb will also be excited (Moore & Glasberg 1983).
-This correlation between the firings of adjacent hair cells is reflected in the tonotopic map in the auditory cortex (Romani et al. 1982), and presumably in whatever neural device determines the auditory spectral mean.
-If we acknowledge this mutual correlation between adiacent spectral means and therefore assume a correlation between adjacent cue constraints, the learning algorithm must push bell-shaped dents into the shape of the cue-constraint curves.
-Following the simulations by Boersma (1997: 51), we implement these dents as Gaussians with a standard deviation (an 'effective resolution') of 0.5 Erb.
-We have seen, for example, that the ranking of the constraint [26.6 Erb]/s/ rises by 0.01 in (3).
-Our vicinity correction now implies that the constraints [26.5 Erb]/s/ and [26.7 Erb]/s/ will rise by 0.0098, the constraints [26.4 Erb]/s/ and [26.8 Erb]/s/ will rise by 0.0092, and so on; the constraints [25.6 Erb]/s/ and [27.6 Erb]/s/ will still rise by 0.01 exp $(-0.5(1.0/0.5)^2) = 0.0014$.
-The non-zero effective resolution guarantees a consistent discretisation of the spectral mean continuum by ensuring that the simulation results will be independent of the granularity as long as the spacing (which is 0.1 Erb in this paper) is at least several times smaller than this resolution (see §7.5).
+This correlation between the firings of adjacent hair cells is reflected in the tonotopic map in the auditory cortex (Romani, Williamson & Kaufman 1982), and presumably in whatever neural device determines the auditory spectral mean.
+If we acknowledge this mutual correlation between adjacent spectral means and therefore assume a correlation between adjacent cue constraints, the learning algorithm must push bell-shaped dents into the shape of the cue-constraint curves.
+Following the simulations by Boersma (1997: 51), we implement these dents as Gaussians with a standard deviation (an effective resolution) of 0.5 Erb.
+We have seen, for example, that the ranking of the constraint [26.6 Erb]/s/ rises by 0.01 in tableau (3).
+Our vicinity correction now implies that the constraints [26.5 Erb]/s/ and [26.7 Erb]/s/ will rise by 0.0098, the